Shattered Vows: Getting Beyond Betrayal

 Q: Is compartmentalizing characteristic of people who get into affairs?

-Dr. G: It’s much more characteristic of men.
-Most women believe that if you love your partner, you wouldn’t even be in an affair; therefore, if someone has an affair, it means that they didn’t love their partner and they love the person that they had the affair with.
-But my research has shown that there are many men who do love their partners, who enjoy good sex at home, who nevertheless never turn down an opportunity for extramarital sex.
-In fact, 56% of the men I sampled who had extramarital intercourse said that their marriages were happy, versus 34% of the women.
+Dr. Glass: It’s much more characteristic of men.
+Most women believe that if you love your partner, you wouldn’t even be in an affair.
+Therefore, if someone has an affair, it means that they didn’t love their partner and they love the person that they had the affair with.
+But my research has shown that there are many men who do love their partners.
+They enjoy good sex at home, but nevertheless never turn down an opportunity for extramarital sex.
+In fact, 56% of the men I sampled who had extramarital intercourse said that their marriages were happy.
+This is in comparison to 34% of the women.
 That’s how I got into this.

 Q: Because?

-Dr. G: Being a woman, I believed that if a man had an affair, it meant that he had a terrible marriage, and that he probably wasn’t getting it at home-the old keep-your-husband-happy-so-he-won’t-stray idea.
+Dr. Glass: Being a woman, I believed that if a man had an affair, it meant that he had a terrible marriage.
+I thought that he probably wasn’t getting it at home —the old keep-your-husband-happy-so-he-won’t-stray idea.
 That puts too much of a burden on the woman.
-I found that she could be everything wonderful, and he might still stray, if that’s in his value system, his family background, or his psycho dynamic structure.
+I found that she could be everything wonderful, and he might still stray.
+That’s true if that’s in his value system, his family background, or his psycho dynamic structure.

 Q: How did that influence you?